numediart/xVAEnet/README.md

 ```math
 \mathcal{L}_{classif_3} = \frac{1}{3}\cdot \mathcal{L}_{hypox} + \frac{1}{3}\cdot \mathcal{L}_{arousal} + \frac{1}{3}\cdot \mathcal{L}_{duration}
 ```

+## Quantitative Results
+Once trained, the VAE module is able to properly reconstruct the input PSG signals, with a final root-mean-square error (RMSE) of 0.196 on the trainset and 0.247 on the testset.
+The model including the GAN module still performs well in reconstruction with a RMSE of 0.214 on the trainset and 0.273 on the testset.
+The Gaussian distribution and generative ability are evaluated through the closeness between Ze and Zd defined by the discrimination efficiency of the discriminator.
+When giving samples from Zd (real input) to the discriminator, its mean accuracy reaches 81.6% (trainset) and 76.4% (testset) meaning that it performs well in recognizing real inputs.
+However, this mean accuracy decreases to 52.3% and 49.8% (testset) when samples from Ze (fake input) is given as input, meaning the generator generates Ze samples sufficiently similar to Zd samples to fool the discriminator.

 ## References
 [1] A. S. Jordan, D. G. McSharry, and A. Malhotra, “Adult obstructive sleep